Ca1eb9/CalebPenley-Portfolio/README.md

 ---

 ### 3. **Movie Theater Web Script**
-A simple HTML script I wrote as an assistant manager at a "start-up" movie theater
+A simple HTML script I wrote as an assistant manager at a "start-up" movie theater this last summer

 ---